How to add navigation menu on a page

 Exceptions and logical conditions

-Since Raven 1.3 there is an option in the Navigation Menu element which let you add logic to your navigation menu.
-This feature mainly developed to let users show different menus for different conditions such as Logged In and Logged Out users, different access levels and etc.
+Since Jupiter X 1.3 there is an option in the Navigation Menu element which lets you add logic to your navigation menu.
+This feature is mainly developed to let users show different menus for different conditions such as Logged In and Logged Out users, different access levels and etc.

 The good thing about this feature is that you can add multiple conditions to one menu.
 It will help you customize your navigation even more.
-For example, using multiple exception rules you can chose to have completely different menu for all of your 10 (I.E) user roles.
+For example, using multiple exception rules you can choose to have a completely different menu for all of your 10 (I.E) user roles.

 However, using multiple exceptions for a menu could be a little bit tricky.
 You should avoid covering multiple exception rules for your menu.
 What will happen to your menu, when you select two different menus for one user role?
 This logical issue is something that you should avoid as much as you can otherwise you will think that the menu is not working properly.
 In such cases when multiple rules are covering each other, the first rule will only get executed and others will be ignored.

 More examples of possible cases which can cause logical problems:

 – If a user adds 2 different menus with the same exception (For example “Everyone”)